mne-tools/mne-python/doc/manual/io.rst

 are converted to the MEG head coordinate system employed in the MNE software, see :ref:`BJEBIBAI`.

+..
+XXX: This should link to the tuto

 Creating MNE data structures from arbitrary data (from memory)
 ##############################################################